 - Fatal work accidents: We handle all types of claims for families who have lost a loved one in a fatal work accident including construction accidents, oil refinery accidents, and work-related motor vehicle accidents.
 You can expect the utmost compassion and sensitivity from our team during this difficult time.
 We will aggressively fight to hold all negligent parties accountable as well as to seek the maximum compensation for all that you have endured.

-- Forklift accidents: Forklift accidents are common in warehouses, construction sites and settings where heavy items need to be lifted and transported.
-Forklift accidents can occur from negligent maintenance, defective parts and unsafe working environment.
+- Forklift accidents: Forklift accidents are common in warehouses, construction sites, and settings where heavy items need to be lifted and transported.
+Forklift accidents can occur from negligent maintenance, defective parts, and an unsafe working environment.